YURLAK/YURLAK/README.md

 ## Hi there.I'm YURLAK👋

-### I'm a Junior-School-Freshman who is interesting about Python and Linux.Now I'm using Fedora Workstation,GNOME.
+### I'm a Junior-School-Freshman who is interesting about Python and Linux programming.Now I'm using Fedora Workstation,GNOME.

 ## My Talents
 ![Python](https://skillicons.dev/icons?i=py)